CompassSecurity/jwt-scanner/README.md

 ### Manually select JWT
 3. Highlight the target JWT in request
 4. Right-click highlighted JWT request
-5. Extension -> JWT-attacker -> Selected JWT
+5. Extension -> JWT-scanner -> Selected JWT
 6. In case of a identified vulnerability a issue is generated

 ## Installation